NRCHKB/node-red-tuya-smart-device/README.md

 >
 > [https://github-wiki-see.page/m/iRayanKhan/homebridge-tuya/wiki/Get-Local-Keys-for-your-devices](https://github.com/iRayanKhan/homebridge-tuya/wiki/Get-Local-Keys-for-your-devices)

-You will get the device id and the key once you run the wizard program as per the instructiions
+You will get the device id and the key once you run the wizard program as per the instructions

-Get more details about latest version changes in the [CHANGELOG.md](./changelog.md)
+Get more details about latest version changes in the [CHANGELOG.md](CHANGELOG.md)

 # Setup